less-lab-uva/DFV-Artifact/INSTALL.md

 # Installation

-To run the code, first make sure you have python 3+ and gcc 7+ installed and run `./install.sh`.
+To run the code, first make sure you have the following packages installed:
+- python 3.7
+- python 3 venv
+- gcc 7+

+Then begin the installation by running `./install.sh`.
 This will set up a python virtual environment and install the necessary dependencies.
-After install, run `source ./activate` to activate the virtual environment.
+After install, run `source ./activate.sh` to activate the virtual environment.

 `./install.sh` will install DNNV and DNNF.
 For DNNV, three verifiers will be installed: Neurify, nnenum and Verinet.
 After the installation ends, you can check if DNNV was installed correctly by running `dnnv --help`.
 You should see the name of the 3 verifiers under the **'verifiers'** section.
 Also you can check if DNNF was installed correctly by running `dnnf --help`.